Odoo Review: Best Open Source POS for Small Businesses

 - Payments are directly integrated into Odoo Accounting for efficient bookkeeping

 Since Odoo is developed on an open source platform, expect a more extensive setup that might require a developer if you are not tech-savvy.
-However, its knowledge base and community forum are comprehensive if you know how to navigate your way through the setup guide.
-It doesn’t provide phone support, and the user reviews I have read online lament its poor customer service.
+However, if you know how to navigate your way through the tutorials and documentation, Odoo’s knowledge base and community forum are comprehensive and regularly updated.
+It provides email support and live chat, but no phone support, and some user reviews online lament its poor customer service.

 Odoo Setup & Installation

-While setting up an open source POS such as Odoo can be more challenging than downloading a cloud-based POS app, Odoo provides a detailed step-by-step guide with illustrations on its website.
-There are plenty of how-to videos to help you, but as an overview, here are the steps:
+While setting up an open source POS such as Odoo can be more challenging than downloading a pre-built POS app, Odoo provides a detailed step-by-step guide on its website.
+There are also plenty of how-to videos available to help you.

 - Install POS app